AGIBOT X1 OmniPicker Product Manual

 X1 0 06 20 XXXXXXX X1 0 06 30 XXXXXXX

 1. If the gripper version number is 20, that is, the red box in the control panel is a resistance welding plate, corresponding communication mode is selected by means of jumper resistance.
-The jumper resistance is welded on CAN/CANFD by default.
+The jumper resistance is welded on CAN/CAN-FD by default.
 If it is necessary to switch to other communication modes, it is required to correspond to PCBA screen printing, remove the jumper resistor of the original CAN/CANFD and weld it to the corresponding communication interface resistance welding plate.
 RS485 is welded to two resistors above the red frame, while UART is welded to two resistors below the red frame.

 2. If the gripper version number is 30, that is, the red box in the control panel is dip switch, operate as below.

-4. b.
+b.
 If it is necessary to switch to RS485, pull pins 1 and 2 to ON, and recover other pins to OFF.

-5. c.
+c.
 If it is necessary to switch to UART, pull pins 5 6nd 6 to ON, and recover other pins to OFF.

-6. Communication interface and protocol
+6. Communication Interface and Protocols

-General configuration steps are as follows:
+Configuration steps are as follows:

 c.
 Connect the gripper into the corresponding hardware systems

-6.1 LED state indicators
+6.1 LED indicator lights

 LED